e14n/ofirehose/README.md

 ## Configuration

 OFirehose requires a configuration file located in `/etc/ofirehose.json` or `~/.ofirehose.json`; either of the two options are fine.
+You can also specify a different config file with `-c`.

+In addition to JSON configuration files, you can also pass these options directly on the commandline, as well as via environment variables prefixed with `OFIREHOSE_`.

 ### Available parameters